ECS Autoscaling Fought Our Postgres max_connections at 2AM and Postgres Won

 Time to resolve: 2h 28m

 Our autoscaling configuration looked fine on paper.
-We'd set sensible CPU and memory thresholds.
-We'd tested deployments under load.
-We'd validated that individual tasks were healthy.
+Sensible CPU and memory thresholds, tested deployments under load, validated individual task health.
 What we'd never done was treat max_connections as a hard ceiling that every new task competed for.

-The assumption baked into our infrastructure was: more tasks handle more traffic.
+The assumption baked into our infra was simple: more tasks, more traffic handled.
 That's true in a stateless world.
-But every Node.js task we ran used knex with a connection pool, and every pool was configured with the same environment variable: PG_POOL_SIZE=10.
-We'd set that once, years ago, and never revisited it.
-It was a reasonable number for 5 tasks.
-It became catastrophic for 38.
+Every Node.js task we ran used knex with a connection pool, and every pool was configured with the same environment variable, PG_POOL_SIZE=10, which we'd set once years ago and never touched.
+Reasonable for 5 tasks.
+Catastrophic for 38.

-We also assumed our RDS instance had been sized generously.
-We'd upgraded it from db.t3.small to db.t3.medium six months earlier for performance reasons.
+We also assumed the RDS instance was sized generously.
+Six months earlier we'd upgraded it from db.t3.small to db.t3.medium for performance.
 Nobody re-checked what that meant for max_connections.
-On AWS RDS, that value is formula-driven: LEAST(DBInstanceClassMemory / 9531392, 5000).
-A db.t3.medium has 4 GB of RAM — giving it a max_connections of roughly 170.
+On RDS, that value is formula-driven: LEAST(DBInstanceClassMemory / 9531392, 5000).
+A db.t3.medium has 4 GB of RAM, giving it a max_connections of about 170.
+I did not know any of this at 2:14 AM.

 Investigation

-The error message itself was the first real clue. remaining connection slots are reserved for non-replication superuser connections is Postgres's way of saying: we're out of connections.
-Not slow — completely exhausted.
+The error message itself was the first real clue. remaining connection slots are reserved for non-replication superuser connections is Postgres's way of saying it's completely out of connections.
+Not slow.
+Exhausted.

 I queried pg_stat_activity from an admin connection (thankfully Postgres reserves 3 slots for superusers by default):